ScottIsebrand/dueling-wizards/pseudocode.md

 eventListener on each of four buttons
 When Player clicks button of desired Elemental Spell:

-1. Player selection (userElementalSpell) recorded as appropriate index position of arrayOfElementalSpells
+1. Player selection (userSpell) recorded as appropriate index position of arrayOfElementalSpells
-2. Computer Elemental Spell selected (computerElementalSpell) with Math.random() as random index position of arrayOfElementalSpells
+2. Computer Elemental Spell selected (computerSpell) with Math.random() as random index position of arrayOfElementalSpells
-3. Each selection printed to DOM -- eg, `${userElementalSpell} cast by you, ${computerElementalSpell} cast by Osmanwic!`
+3. Each selection printed to DOM -- eg, `${userSpell} cast by you, ${computerSpell} cast by Osmanwic!`
-4. userHitPoints and computerHitPoints each reduced per logic of damage table.
+4. userHealthLevel and computerHealthLevel each reduced per logic of damage table.
 5. roundsRemaining reduced by 1

 UI<div></div>: action line